-Thus, the main steps towards offshore wind development include the publication of the regulatory framework and the creation and provision of Maritime Spatial Planning (MSP) data.
+Within this context of sub-legal regulations that can help with the advancement of offshore wind, the publication of the regulatory framework and the creation and provision of Maritime Spatial Planning (MSP) data are great examples.
 Although the MSP performs several functions, its importance is particularly highlighted in determining a maximum limit for the transfer of maritime areas, preventing companies from holding large extensions just for speculation, without fully exploiting the potential of the area.

-International experience emphasizes the importance of a single portal (One-s-top-Shop) to simplify bureaucracy and reduce the number of agencies involved in processing offshore area transfer processes.
+International experience emphasizes the importance of a single portal (One-stop-Shop) to simplify bureaucracy and reduce the number of agencies involved in processing offshore area transfer processes.
 This approach not only reduces costs and legal uncertainty, but also increases transparency in operations.
 In Brazil, administrative processes related to the oil and gas sector, initiated by the ANP, are managed through the SEI.
 Likewise, IBAMA uses the SEI for digital environmental licensing processes (IBAMA, 2023).
 Therefore, implementing a single portal for offshore wind energy becomes a logical and necessary measure to optimize these processes.